 BOATING LAKE & SKATE PARK

 Public consultation has begun to find out more about how people currently use the Boating Lake and Skate Park, as well as your views on future improvements and potential priorities for investment.
-The consultation runs until February and can be completed here
+The consultation runs until February and you can have your say by completing a short survey.

 CAMPSBOURNE